chethanakantipudi/PRODIGY_ML_01/README.md

 1. Clone the repository and navigate to the project directory.
 2. Install the required libraries using `pip install -r requirements.txt`.
-3. Open the `House_Prices_Prediction.ipynb` notebook in Jupyter Notebook.
+3. Open the `code.ipynb` notebook in Jupyter Notebook.
 4. Run the cells sequentially to preprocess the data, perform exploratory data analysis, train the Linear Regression model, and make predictions on the test set.
 5. The predictions for the test set will be saved to `submission.csv`.